 Cortisol is a steroid hormone, produced by the adrenal gland, which is essential for survival.
-Production and secretion of cortisol is stimulated by ACTH (adrenocorticotropic hormone), a hormone produced by the pituitary gland – a tiny organ located inside the head below the brain.
+Cortisol is a steroid hormone that breaks down fat and protein and stimulates glucose production in the liver.
+It helps the body react to physical and emotional stress, helps to regulate blood pressure, to control inflammation, and can affect cardiovascular function.
+The production and secretion of cortisol is stimulated by adrenocorticotrophic hormone (ACTH) produced by the pituitary gland – a tiny organ located inside the head below the brain.
 The concentration of cortisol in the blood increases during times of stress, and it also helps regulate the immune system.
 Heat, cold, infection, trauma, exercise, obesity, and debilitating disease influence cortisol secretion.
-The hormone is secreted in a daily pattern, rising in the early morning, peaking around 8 a.m., and declining in the evening.
-This pattern, a “diurnal variation” or “circadian rhythm,” can change in long term night shift workers.
+The hormone is secreted in a daily pattern (circadian rhythm), rising in the early morning, through several pulses peaking around 8 a.m.(nocturnal pattern), and declining in the day to lowest concentrations in the evening (diurnal rhythm).
+The circadian rhythm, can change in long term night shift workers.

 Inadequate concentrations of cortisol within the blood can cause nonspecific symptoms such as weight loss, muscle weakness, fatigue, low blood pressure or abdominal pain and exposure to stress can cause an adrenal crisis that requires immediate medical attention.

-Too much cortisol within the bloodstream can cause increased blood pressure, high blood sugar (glucose) concentrations, obesity, fragile skin, purple streaks on the tummy, muscle weakness, and osteoporosis.
+Too much cortisol within the bloodstream can cause increased blood pressure, high blood sugar (glucose) concentrations, obesity, fragile skin, purple streaks on the tummy and muscle weakness.
 Women may have irregular menstrual periods and increased hair on the face; children may have delayed development and a short stature.

 How is it used?

-Blood and urine tests for cortisol are used to help diagnose Cushing’s syndrome and Addison’s disease, two serious disorders affecting the production of cortisol by the adrenal gland.
-Cushing's syndrome is caused by too much cortisol, while Addison's disease is caused by damage to the adrenal gland, and is associated with too little cortisol.
+Blood and urine tests for cortisol are used to help diagnose two disorders affecting the production of cortisol by the adrenal gland.
+Cushing syndrome is caused by too much cortisol, while Addison disease is caused by damage to the adrenal gland, and is associated with too little cortisol.
 If cortisol concentrations are abnormal, additional testing may be required to confirm the diagnosis and decide on treatment.
-These further tests may involve a test to suppress cortisol production with dexamethasone or a test to stimulate the adrenal gland to produce cortisol, using a synthetic form of ACTH (“Synacthen”).
+These further tests may involve a test to suppress cortisol production with dexamethasone or a test to stimulate the adrenal gland to produce cortisol, using a synthetic form of ACTH (“Synacthen”)

-If there is apparent excess cortisol production, a dexamethasone suppression test can be used to help determine the cause.
+If there is apparent excess production of cortisol, a dexamethasone suppression test can be used to help determine the cause.
 Dexamethasone is a synthetic steroid with many actions similar to cortisol.
 When taken orally, dexamethasone suppresses ACTH production by the pituitary gland and hence cortisol production by the adrenals.
 There are different forms of the test.
 In its simplest form, a single tablet is taken at midnight and cortisol is measured the following morning – in normal individuals the cortisol concentration the following morning should be suppressed.
-This is known as the overnight dexamethasone suppression test and can be used to exclude Cushing’s syndrome if there is a low index of suspicion.
+This is known as the overnight dexamethasone suppression test and can be used to exclude Cushing syndrome if there is a low clinical index of suspicion.
 A longer form of the test may involve the patient coming to hospital, taking increasing doses of the medication over several days with multiple blood and urine measurements.
-This is used to help determine the cause of excess cortisol production such as excess ACTH production by an adenoma of the pituitary, autonomous cortisol production by an adenoma of the adrenals or due to production of ACTH by a tumour elsewhere in the body (ectopic production).
+This is used to help determine the cause of excess cortisol production.
+Causes include:

 ACTH (“Synacthen”) Stimulation

-If the findings of the initial blood test and/or the patients symptoms suggest insufficient cortisol production, a synacthen stimulation test may be performed.
-This test involves measuring the concentration of cortisol in a patient’s blood before and after an injection of synacthen.
+If the findings of the initial blood test and/or the clinical symptoms suggest insufficient cortisol production, a synacthen stimulation test may be performed.
+This test involves measuring the concentration of cortisol before and usually 30 minutes and/or 1 hour after an injection of synacthen (depending on the local practice).
 If the adrenal glands are functioning normally, then cortisol levels within the blood will rise following the injection.
 If the adrenal glands are damaged, then the response will be limited.
 Occasionally, a longer version of the test (1-3 days) may be performed to help distinguish between adrenal and pituitary insufficiency.

 When is it requested?

-A cortisol test may be requested if your doctor notices symptoms suspicious of Cushing's syndrome (high blood pressure, obesity, muscle wasting, and muscle weakness) or Addison's disease (low blood pressure, weakness, fatigue, increased pigment on the skin among others), and wishes to make a diagnosis.
+A cortisol test may be requested if your doctor observes symptoms suspicious of Cushing syndrome (high blood pressure, obesity, muscle wasting, and muscle weakness) or Addison disease (low blood pressure, weakness, fatigue, increased pigment on the skin among others).
 Because of the variety of factors which influence cortisol concentration within the blood, a single measurement is not usually sufficient.
-If Addison's disease is suspected it may be necessary to measure the response of the adrenal glands to a stimulus such as injection of synacthen (a synthetic form of ACTH, the hormone that stimulates the adrenal glands to produce cortisol).
-Alternatively if Cushing's syndrome is suspected, you may be asked to take a tablet of dexamethasone (a drug that acts like cortisol and switches off the normal stimulus for cortisol production) to make it easier to determine if you are making too much cortisol.
+If Addison disease is suspected it may be necessary to measure the response of the adrenal glands to a stimulus such as injection of synacthen (a synthetic form of ACTH, the hormone that stimulates the adrenal glands to produce cortisol).
+Alternatively if Cushing syndrome is suspected, you may be asked to take a tablet of dexamethasone (a drug that acts like cortisol and switches off the normal stimulus for cortisol production) to make it easier to determine if you are making too much cortisol.

 What does the test result mean?

 Adults have slightly higher cortisol concentrations than children.
-In normal people, cortisol concentrations in the blood are very low at bedtime, and at their highest just after waking.
-In Cushing's syndrome, this pattern is usually lost, so bedtime cortisol measurement is often used when your doctor suspects this diagnosis.
+Normally, cortisol concentrations in the blood are very low at bedtime, and at their highest just after waking.
+In Cushing syndrome, this diurnal pattern is usually lost, so bedtime cortisol measurement is often used when your doctor suspects this diagnosis.

 Measurement of urine cortisol requires collecting all urine for a 24-hour period, and provides information about the total cortisol production by your adrenal gland.
-High blood and urine concentrations of cortisol suggest Cushing's syndrome.
-Low blood and urine concentrations, on the other hand are less useful for diagnosing Addison's disease, and a stimulation test, as indicated above, is often necessary.
+High blood and urine concentrations of cortisol suggest Cushing syndrome.
+Low blood and urine concentrations, on the other hand are less useful for diagnosing Addison disease, and a stimulation test, as indicated above, is often necessary.

 Is there anything else I should know?